oliver-graf/OnlineBootcamp/Nutanix_Workshop_Bootcamp/Nutanix_Workshop_Bootcamp.rst

 |image7|

-[ALL] Connect your cluster to Prism Central
+Connect your cluster to Prism Central
 ===========================================

 In order to manage every Nutanix cluster from a central interface, you